matt-dray/webr-parse-test/README.md

 An interactive document where users can change a string of R code to see how it's parsed.

+You can see the live document here: [https://webr-parse-test.netlify.app](https://webr-parse-test.netlify.app)

 This is a test of:

 * using WebR to R code R in the browser, thanks to George Stagg and Lionel Henry's [r-wasm/webr](https://github.com/r-wasm/webr/)
-* using 'webr' chunks in a Quarto document, thanks to James J Balamuta's [coatless/quarto-webr](https://github.com/coatless/quarto-webr).
+* using 'webr' chunks in a Quarto document, thanks to James J Balamuta's [coatless/quarto-webr](https://github.com/coatless/quarto-webr)
+* making the page available on the web via [a Netlify manual deploy](https://docs.netlify.com/site-deploys/create-deploys/)